 Attacks on this boat and other events

-Aircraft attack, aircraft shot down: Norwegian Catalina aircraft FP121 (RAF Sqdn 333/C, pilot S/Lt Harald E. Hartmann)
+Aircraft attack, aircraft shot down: British Catalina aircraft FP121 (333 Sqdn RAF/C, pilot S/Lt Harald E. Hartmann)

-22.21 hrs, approx. 125 miles west of Ålesund, Norway: 4 days out from Bergen, U-241 was attacked by the Norwegian-crewed Catalina.
-Flak hits to the aircraft during the attack run apparently caused the depth charges to miss, but U-241 was sunk by another Catalina the next day.
-The starboard waist gunner was killed (Pty/O Kyrre D. Berg) and a large hole in the hull forced the pilot to beach the Catalina after landing in the River Tay, damaging it beyond repair.(Sources: Franks/Zimmerman, Axel Niestlé)
+00.07 hrs, approx. 125 miles west of Ålesund, Norway: four days out from Bergen, U-241 was attacked by the Norwegian-crewed Catalina.
+Flak hits to the aircraft during the attack run apparently caused the depth charges to miss, but U-241 was sunk by another Catalina a few hours later.
+The starboard waist gunner was killed (Pty/O Kyrre D. Berg) and a large hole in the hull forced the pilot to beach the Catalina after landing on the River Tay, damaging it beyond repair.(Sources: Axel Niestlé)

 1 recorded attack on this boat.

 The book Steuermann durch Krieg und Frieden (Helmsman through War and Peace) by Hans Schmid covers the loss of U-241.
 According to the book its author and 2 other men survived the sinking and were saved and put into POW camp.